-The secret is out: renting your cable modem from your internet service provider (ISP) is a huge waste of money.
-Each month, thousands of subscribers pay anywhere between $8 and $12 for these devices that brings the web into their homes, spending enough to buy two cable modems each year.
+The secret is out: renting a cable modem from your internet service provider (ISP) is a huge waste of money.
+Each month, thousands of subscribers pay for these devices that bring the web into their homes, spending enough to buy two cable modems each year.

-Whether you’re ready to break free of the tyranny of cable modem rental fees or just in the market for an upgrade, you need to know the specs that matter, the features not to miss, and the right price to pay.
+Whether you’re ready to break free of the tyranny of cable modem rental fees or you're just in the market for an upgrade, you need to know the specs that matter, the features not to miss, and the right price to pay.

 Most cable modems look the same: little black boxes that accept a coaxial connection and make the internet available as a standard network connection.
-But under the hood there are some pretty important details.
+Under the hood though, there are some pretty important details.
 Pay close attention to these factors as you shop:

 Data Over Cable Service Interface Specification (DOCSIS) standards reflect data transfer speeds, that is, how fast a given modem can bring you the internet.

 The vast majority of users get high-speed internet from modems using the older DOCSIS 3.0 standard, and that’s plenty fast.

 Most ISPs offering premium gigabit speeds require the use of a DOCSIS 3.1 modem.
 If you subscribe to an internet plan that supports gigabit speeds, get a DOCSIS 3.1 modem; otherwise, buying a DOCSIS 3.0 modem will do just fine (and save you a decent amount of money).